GauravMaheshh/Smart-Agricultural-Monitoring-System-Shaastra25/README.md

-# Latest Agri
+# Smart Agricultural Monitoring System

 ## Project Overview
 Project Overview

-latest-agri- is a web application project aimed at solving modern agricultural challenges using technology.
+The SAMS is a web application project aimed at solving modern agricultural challenges using technology.
 The project is primarily written in TypeScript (97.6%), with a small portion of JavaScript (1.7%) and other auxiliary tools.
 The goal of this project could be to provide solutions like:

 Crop health monitoring using real-time data.
 Agricultural data analysis for better decision-making.